czbiohub-sf/ops-paper-analysis/README.md

+# A multimodal perturbation atlas defines the phenotypic resolution of cellular morphology
 This repository contains scripts to reproduce key figures in the paper: A multimodal perturbation atlas defines the phenotypic resolution of cellular morphology